kubernetes/kubernetes/examples/persistent-volume-provisioning/README.md

 * **group** maps all access to this group.
 Default is `nfsnobody`.
 * **quobyteConfig** use the specified configuration to create the volume.
 You can create a new configuration or modify an existing one with the Web console or the quobyte CLI.
 Default is `BASE`
 * **quobyteTenant** use the specified tenant ID to create/delete the volume.
 This Quobyte tenant has to be already present in Quobyte.
 For Quobyte < 1.4 use an empty string `""` as `DEFAULT` tenant.
 Default is `DEFAULT`
+* **createQuota** if set all volumes created by this storage class will get a Quota for the specified size.
+The quota is set for the logical disk size (which can differ from the physical size e.q. if replication is used).
+Default is ``False

 First create Quobyte admin's Secret in the system namespace.
 Here the Secret is created in `kube-system`: